Residence Halls close on Thursday, May 9, 2024, for Non-Graduating Students

 - Extra cleaning charges $50/hour

 - Damage to structure or furniture = market price + labor costs

 - Abandoned property

 These instructions were given to us by a student for students, as it's likely to be a new experience.

 - Remove all food and unplug the fridge.
-(If you have food you’d like to keep refrigerated, stick it in the common area refrigerator with your name on it
+If you have food you want to keep refrigerated, place it in the common area refrigerator with your name on it.

 - Keep the fridge (and freezer, if you have a separate one) door open!
 This is super important as keeping the door closed will hold in the cold air.
 Keeping it open will allow the ice to melt.